CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 Follow the setup steps in the [README for gateway_install_license role](roles/gateway_install_license/README.md).

-Run `​ansible-playbook -i inventories/tutorial/hosts ./playbooks/gateway-install-license.yml`
+Run `ansible-playbook -i inventories/tutorial/hosts playbooks/gateway-install-license.yml`

 This will install your license file onto the Gateway cluster.
 The existing v9 license is not removed, you will need to manually remove it using Policy Manager.